GoSuda

 18 main.go:7 0x468f9a ebc4 JMP main.main(SB)

-• Subsequently, 16 bytes of local variable stack space are reserved (SUBQ $0x10, SP), and NOPL is utilized to fill multiple bytes for CPU cache alignment.
+• Subsequently, 16 bytes of local variable stack space are allocated (SUBQ $0x10, SP), and NOPL is used to fill virtual instructions for CPU cache alignment.

-• Using the LEAQ instruction, the starting address of the allocated string is stored in AX, the accumulator register used for data storage among general-purpose registers.
+• Using the LEAQ instruction, the starting address of the constant string ("Hello World") is stored in AX, which is used as the first parameter according to the Go ABI specification among general-purpose registers.

-• The string buffer is released via runtime.printunlock(SB).
+• Since the output is complete, the lock is released via runtime.printunlock(SB).

-As demonstrated, the assembly for the business logic is quite clear, with only lightweight runtime management added.
+• Once stack expansion is complete, it returns (JMP) to the entry point of main.main(SB).
+As demonstrated, the assembly of the business logic is quite clear, with only lightweight runtime management added.

-Printing the results in the shell reveals redundant assembly code.
+When checking the results in the shell, redundant assembly is discovered.

 1yjlee@elegant:~/compare-assembly/go$ go build -gcflags="-l" main.go